 If a student organization needs to purchase goods such as supplies or food, the student organization may utilize a GW credit card or procurement card (P-Card) via Org Help Finance.
 All P-Card requests must be submitted to the Office of Student Life by way of an Engage purchase request.
-Once the request has been approved (status will say Approved-Fin Desk), the organization will utilize the Org Help Office Hours to make the purchase(s).
+Advisors should not make P-Card purchases without the express written approval of the Finance team professional staff.
+Once the request has been approved (status will say Approved-Fin Desk), the organization will make an appointment with the Org Help Finance Office to make the purchase(s).
+You can make an appointment with Org Help Finance here: https://orghelpfinance.youcanbook.me/